Minnesota Wildflowers

 Flower: Flower shape: 4-petals

 [photo of flowers] Solitary flowers at the end of branching stems in the upper part of the plant.
 Flowers are flattened, about 1/8-inch across, with 4 petal-like sepals that are broadly triangular to egg-shaped to semi-circular, 1 opposite pair often slightly larger than the other.
-Sepals are green, yellowish green or reddish green, sometimes purple marked.
-In the center is a transluscent disk, green to brown to reddish, surrounded by 4 to 8 (usually 8) short stamens, typically purple, red or orange tipped, though our specimen has yellow stamens.
-A pair of leaf-like bracts about as large as the flower sit at the base of the flower, usually just above a leaf that looks like a larger bract.
+Sepals are green, yellowish green or reddish green.
+In the center is a translucent disk, green to brown to reddish, surrounded by 4 to 8 (usually 8) short stamens, typically purple, red or orange tipped, though we have seen yellow stamens as well.

 Leaves and stems: Leaf attachment: alternate Leaf attachment: opposite Leaf type: simple

-[photo of leaves] Leaves are round to egg-shaped to fan-shaped, 3/8 to 5/8 inch long and up to ¾ inch wide, hairless, scalloped or shallowly notched or lobed around the edges, with little or no leaf stalk.
+[photo of leaves] Leaves are round to egg-shaped to fan-shaped, 3/8 to 5/8 inch long and up to ¾ inch wide, hairless, scalloped or shallowly notched or lobed around the edges, stalkless or short-stalked.
 Leaves are mostly opposite but may be alternate in the upper branches.
-Stems trail along the ground, rooting at the nodes.
+Stems trail along the ground, rooting at the nodes and often create dense mats.
 Upper branches are prostrate to ascending.

 Notes: